We have no puppies available at the moment.

 How much do you charge for a puppy?

-The price of a puppy will be in the region of $1000-1500 depending on the qualities and achievements of its parents.
+The price of a puppy will be in the region of $1500 depending on the qualities and achievements of its parents.
 A rebate of $150 is available when your puppy successfully completes Puppy School at an approved obedience club or training school.
+There is also a desexing rebate, as noted above.

 Do you provide a puppy pack?